Ro5s/Startup-Starter-Pack/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License - see the [LICENSE.md](LICENSE.md) file for detail
+This project is licensed under MIT - see the [LICENSE.md](LICENSE.md) file for details.